sptrakesh/mongo-service/README.md

 A `validate( const char*, M& )` function is also defined.
 This is to for validating the JSON input being parsed.
 A default specialisation is provided for `std::string` fields.
 This rejects strings with more than `30%` special characters.
 Users are advised to implement specific implementations specific to their domain requirements.
+Users may also set an environment variable (`SPT_JSON_PARSE_VALIDATION_IGNORE`) with a comma or space separated list of field names that should be ignored by the validator.

 ## Testing
 Integration tests for the service will be developed in a few different languages